DerekQXu/General_Motion_Classifier_ML/README.md

 The --bias=save flag will save the bias weights used by the DSP driver in a bias.config file.
 <br><br>
 The --bias=load flag will load saved bias weights from a bias.config file.
+### Acknowledgements
+Thanks to Professor Kaiser for guidance with project. <br>
+Thanks to Charles Zaloom for initial DSP software.